How to Trade Stocks for Beginners

 Trading Stocks with Online Brokerages and Investment Apps

 The first thing you need to do when learning how to trade stocks is access to a licensed broker, an online brokerage or a trading app like Robinhood.
-In the investing tutorial video above, Oxford Club Research Manager Ben Dressing uses Investopedia’s Trading Simulator, which allows you to learn the ropes of trading without actually committing real money.
+If you are a true beginner, it’s a good idea to start with a trading simulator like Investopedia’s Trading Simulator.
+This is a free tool that allows you to learn the ropes of trading without putting any of your money at risk.

-While most online brokerages have unique platform designs, they all generally have the same essential features for placing a trade online.
-So the online broker you use may look a bit different from the one seen in the video above but should function similarly.
+While most online brokerages have unique platform designs, they all have the same essential features for placing a trade.
+So, the online broker you use may look a little bit different from the simulator, but it should work similarly.

 Looking Up the Stock Ticker Symbol

-When a beginner decides what stock to trade, they’ll need to know its ticker symbol.
+When deciding what stock to trade, you’ll need to know its ticker symbol.
 For example, let’s say you decided to purchase some shares of Apple.
-You can look up the ticker symbol for Apple in your online trading platform, or you can find it by searching for “Apple” on a site like Yahoo Finance.
+You can look up the ticker symbol for Apple in your platform, or you can find it by searching for “Apple” on a site like Yahoo Finance.

 Quantity of Shares and Stock Pricing